DvdJ002/battle-sim-sandbox/README.md

 ### Slam/Force field (Close range)

-**Description:** Creates a large force field with waning damaget that lasts 3.5 seconds and deals 1.5 damage.
+**Description:** Creates a large force field with waning damage that lasts 3.5 seconds and deals 1.5 damage.

 ---